tiprankstipranks

 Changed

-Changes in financial and economic conditions, including inflation, may have an adverse impact on NNN, its tenants, and commercial real estate in general.
+Changes in financial and economic conditions, including inflation and tariffs, may have an adverse impact on NNN and its tenants.

-Financial and economic conditions can be challenging and volatile and any worsening of such conditions, including any disruption in the capital markets, or an inflationary economic environment, both real or anticipated, could adversely affect NNN's business and results of operations.
+Financial and economic conditions can be challenging and volatile and any worsening of such conditions, including any disruption in the capital markets, lower levels of liquidity, fluctuating interest rates and inflation, tariffs, increases in the rate of default and bankruptcy or lower consumer and business spending, both real or anticipated, could adversely affect NNN's business and results of operations.
 Such conditions could also affect the financial condition of NNN's tenants, developers, borrowers, lenders or the institutions that hold NNN's cash balances and short-term investments, which may expose NNN to increased risks of default by these parties.
-There can be no assurance that actions of the United States Government, the Federal Reserve or other government and regulatory bodies attempting to stabilize the economy or financial markets will achieve their intended effect.
+There can be no assurance that actions of the United States ("U.S.") Government, the Federal Reserve or other government and regulatory bodies attempting to stabilize the economy or financial markets will achieve their intended effect.
 Additionally, some of these actions may adversely affect financial institutions, capital providers, retailers, consumers, NNN's financial condition, NNN's results of operations or the trading price of NNN's shares.
-Potential consequences of challenging and volatile financial and economic conditions include: - the financial condition of NNN's tenants may be adversely affected, which may result in tenant defaults under the leases due to bankruptcy, lack of liquidity, operational failures or for other reasons,- the ability to raise equity capital or borrow on terms and conditions that NNN finds acceptable may be limited or unavailable, which could reduce NNN's ability to pursue acquisition and development opportunities and refinance existing debt, reduce NNN's returns from acquisition and development activities, reduce NNN's ability to make cash distributions to its stockholders and increase NNN's future interest expense,- the recognition of impairment charges on or reduced values of the Properties or tenant receivables, may adversely affect NNN's results of operations,- reduced values of the Properties may limit NNN's ability to dispose of assets at attractive prices and reduce the availability of buyer financing, and - the value and liquidity of NNN's short-term investments and cash deposits could be reduced as a result of (i) a deterioration of the financial condition of the institutions that hold NNN's cash deposits or the institutions or assets in which NNN has made short-term investments, (ii) the dislocation of the markets for NNN's short-term investments, (iii) increased volatility in market rates for such investments or (iv) other factors.

 International Operations - Risk 1

-If NNN expands its operating strategy to include investment in international markets, NNN could face additional risks, including foreign currency exchange rate fluctuations, operational risks due to local economic and political conditions and laws and policies of the United States affecting foreign investment.
+If NNN expands its operating strategy to include investment in international markets, NNN could face additional risks, including foreign currency exchange rate fluctuations, operational risks due to local economic and political conditions and laws and policies of the U.S. or host country affecting foreign investment.
+As of December 31, 2025, NNN owned no properties in international markets.

 Natural and Human Disruptions - Risk 1

-A natural disaster or impacts of weather or other event resulting in an uninsured loss may adversely affect the operations of NNN's tenants and therefore the ability of NNN's tenants to pay rent, NNN's operating results and asset values of NNN's Property Portfolio.
+Climate change, natural disasters and impacts of weather may adversely affect the operations of NNN's tenants and their ability to pay rent, NNN's operating results and asset values of NNN's Property Portfolio.

-The impacts of a natural disaster or weather event on NNN's Property Portfolio are highly uncertain.
-Such impacts may result from natural disasters, including floods, droughts, wind and fire.
-The Properties are generally covered by comprehensive liability, fire and extended insurance coverage.
-NNN believes that the insurance carried on its Properties is adequate and in accordance with industry standards.
-There are, however, types of losses (such as from hurricanes, floods, earthquakes or other types of natural disasters or wars, terrorism or other acts of violence) which may be uninsurable, self-insured by tenants, or the cost of insuring against these losses may not be economically justifiable in the opinion of tenants or NNN.
+The impacts of climate change, a natural disaster or a weather event on NNN's Property Portfolio are highly uncertain.
+Climate change and natural disasters could adversely affect NNN's business through both chronic and acute perils including, but not limited to, hurricanes, floods, droughts, fires, earthquakes, wind, changes in precipitation and temperature and rising sea levels, all of which may result in physical damage to, or a decrease in demand for, Properties located in the areas affected by these conditions, and may adversely impact consumer behaviors, preferences and spending at Properties, which may impact NNN's tenants' ability to fulfill their obligations under their leases or NNN's ability to re-lease the Properties in the future.
+Although the Properties are generally insured, there are types of losses (such as from hurricanes, floods, earthquakes or other types of natural disasters or wars, terrorism or other acts of violence) which may be uninsurable, self-insured by tenants or the cost of insuring against these losses may not be economically justifiable in the opinion of tenants or NNN.
 If an uninsured loss occurs or a loss exceeds policy limits, NNN could lose both its invested capital and anticipated revenues from the Property, thereby reducing NNN's cash flow and asset value.
+In addition, chronic climate change may lead to increased costs for NNN and its tenants to reduce carbon footprints, including with respect to heating, cooling or electricity costs, retrofitting Properties to be more energy efficient or comply with new rules or regulations or other unforeseen costs.

 Natural and Human Disruptions - Risk 2